History of Motion Sensors

 There are some alternatives to IR sensors that can be used outdoors that will decrease the likelihood of false alarms.
 The IR beam system sends an invisible beam between two points.
 If the beam is broken, it trips the alarm system.
 The Weatherproof Infrared Beam Motion Detectors are not affected by weather unless you have tumbleweeds or small compact cars blowing across your property during high winds.
 The transmitter and receiver can be placed outdoors up to 130 feet apart.

-Finally, if you do choose to use a motion detector outdoors, be sure to choose one that is rated for outdoor usage.
-The regular indoor models don't have the protection to keep the effects of moisture from damaging the electronics on the circuit board.
-If an indoor-rated model is placed outside, even if it is protected from the rain, it will soon malfunction within a year or so.
+Finally, if you do choose to use a motion detector outdoors, be sure to choose one that is rated for outdoor.
+The regular indoor models do not have the protection to keep the effects of moisture from damaging the electronics on the circuit board.
+If an indoor-rated model is placed outside, even if it is protected from the rain, it will soon malfunction.
 Here are a few models that are rated for outdoor use: